Skip to main content

 phase 4 - ongoing support, training & re-certification

 Once a dog/handler team has successfully completed Phase 3, including their initial ADI Certification, that Dog/Handler Team becomes a “Forever Team” with Paragon.
-The Team will be eligible for ongoing check-ins; phone, virtual, and in-person support from the trainers; and six-month and annual recertification necessary to maintain their Facility Team status.
-There is no fee for Phase 4.
+The Team will be involved in ongoing training for recertification necessary to maintain their Facility Team status.